-It is commonplace for estranged couples to set up home with a new partner.
-In most cases, this is beneficial for the child – once they have got used to the changes – and helps provide a settled, family home.
-But no matter how closely a step-parent becomes involved in the lives of their partner’s children, or how much they contribute to their upbringing, financially or otherwise, they will not automatically gain parental responsibility.
+It is commonplace for divorced couples to set up home with a new partner.
+In many cases, this is beneficial for the child – once they get used to the change – as it helps to provide a stable family environment.
+But no matter how closely a step-parent becomes involved in the lives of their partner’s child, or how much they contribute to their upbringing, a step-parent does not automatically gain parental responsibility over the child.

-This is particularly relevant when it comes to looking after step-children.
-For instance, if a step-parent is looking after a child during school holidays and they have an accident needing serious and urgent medical treatment, a step-parent cannot give consent for this to be carried out.
-This can only come from someone who has parental responsibility.
+This is particularly relevant when it comes to the day-to-day care of step-children.
+For instance, if a step-parent is looking after their step-child during the school holidays and the step-child has an accident and needs serious and urgent medical treatment, the step-parent cannot give consent for the treatment.
+Such consent can only be given by someone with parental responsibility.

 If a step-parent chooses to adopt their step-child, they will step into the shoes of a natural parent, and assume all rights and responsibilities of a natural parent.

 Alternatively, a step-parent can also gain some rights by applying to Court to be appointed as a Legal Guardian to their step-child.

 Call us at 62203400 for a consultation if you wish to adopt your step-child or wish to be appointed as their Legal Guardian.
 Our lawyers at Yeo Law will explain the consequence of each procedure to you and help you through the process.